I would like to purchase 2-3 amazon puffers Russell

 The Albino Zebra Danio is a naturally occurring color morph of the Zebra Danio.
-It is a small pretty fish, only growing to about 2 1/4 inches (6 cm) in length.
-This variety is lacking the pigmentation on its body surface that gives its parentage the distinctive "zebra" striping, and thus their common name.
-Still it is every bit as active and hardy, and is very lovely in its albino form.
-It is well suited for a lively community tank with other energetic tankmates.
+This small, pretty fish only grows to about 2 1/4 inches (6 cm) in length.
+This variety lacks the pigmentation on its body surface that gives its parentage the distinctive "zebra" striping, and thus their common name.
+Still, this albino version is every bit as active and hardy as the regular Zebra Danio.
+It makes a great addition to a lively community tank with other energetic tankmates.
 Other common names it is known by are Albino Zebrafish and Albino Zebra Fish.

-Like its progenitors this charming little Cyprinid is an ideal fish for the beginner, and is enjoyed by advanced aquarists as well.
+Like its progenitors, this charming little Cyprinid is an ideal fish for the beginner but is also enjoyed by advanced aquarists.
 It is lively, attractive, and a prolific breeder.
-It is schooling fish and should be kept in a small group of at least three, ideally ten.
-Being small, a school is suited to a smaller aquarium with 20 gallons being optimal.
-They can be housed with most any community fish, just make sure that the danio will not be eaten and that the other fish aren’t startled by swift movement.
+This schooling fish should be kept in a small group of at least 3, ideally 10.
+Because of its small size, a school will do well in a smaller aquarium, with 20 gallons being optimal.
+They can be housed with most community fish, but take care to make sure the small danio will not be eaten and that its tankmates are not startled by swift movement.

-Their aquarium needs, care and feeding are the same as their parentage.
+Their aquarium needs, care, and feeding are the same as their parentage.
 They can withstand an impressive range of water temperature and conditions.
-These fish will generally do just fine without a water heater, as they are comfortable down to the low sixties (F).
-But even though they are not finicky about water conditions, it's best to not keep your aquarium at any extreme.
+These fish will generally do just fine without a water heater as they are comfortable down to the low 60s (F).
+But even though they are not finicky about water conditions, it is best to not keep your aquarium at any extreme.

-For a very attractive effect in your aquarium try a mixed school by combining the pretty Albino Zebra Danios with some regular Zebra Danios.
-A mix like this will provide a nice contrast of swift moving, darting color.
+For a very attractive aquarium effect, create a mixed school by combining the pretty Albino Zebra Danios with some regular Zebra Danios.
+The mix will provide a nice contrast of swift-moving, darting color.
 Mixing even more varieties, like the Golden Zebra Danio, Leopard Danio, and Longfin Blue Danio works equally well and creates a really exciting effect.
-Don’t be surprised if the school spends a lot of time in the water flow of the filters or pumps as this is reminiscent of the swift moving waters found in their natural environment.
+Don’t be surprised if the school spends a lot of time in the water flow of the filters or pumps as this is reminiscent of the swift-moving waters found in their natural environment.

 The Zebra Danio Danio rerio (previously Brachydanio rerio) was described by Hamilton in 1822.
 They are found in Asia from Pakistan to India and as far as Myanmar.
 The Albino Zebra Danio is a color morph of the Zebra Danio.
-It is a naturally occurring color form found in the wild and many are captive bred for the aquarium industry.
+This naturally occurring color morph is found in the wild, though many are captive-bred for the aquarium industry.
 This species is listed on the IUCN Red List as Least Concern (LC) as they are widespread throughout their range with no major identified threats.
 Other common names they are known by include Albino Zebrafish and Albino Zebra Fish.

-This fish shows a preference to the lower reaches of streams, canals, ditches, and ponds.
-However their habitat does vary depending on the time of year.
-During the wet season they are found in large numbers in seasonal pools and rice paddies where they feed and spawn, then the adults migrate back to the faster moving waters followed by the young when they reach maturity.
-The substrate of the clear freshwater streams is normally rocky and shaded, while the still waters are silty with dense vegetation.
-In the wild these fish are considered micropredators and feed on worms, small aquatic crustaceans, insects and insect larvae.
+This fish prefers the lower reaches of streams, canals, ditches, and ponds.
+However, their habitat varies depending on the time of year.
+During the wet season, they are found in large numbers in seasonal pools and rice paddies where they feed and spawn.
+Later, the adults migrate back to faster moving waters, and the young follow when they reach maturity.
+The substrate of the clear, freshwater streams is normally rocky and shaded, while the still waters are silty with dense vegetation.
+In the wild, these fish are considered micropredators and feed on worms, small aquatic crustaceans, insects, and insect larvae.